hwaranlee/SUMBT-LaRL/README.md

-# SUMBT LaRL
+# SUMBT+LaRL

-This is PyTorch implementation for [SUMBT+LaRL: Effective Multi-Domain End-to-End Neural Task-Oriented Dialog System](https://ieeexplore.ieee.org/document/9514885), Hwaran Lee, Seokhwan Jo, Hyungjun Kim, Sangkeun Jung, and Tae-Yoon Kim IEEE Access, 2021
+This is PyTorch implementation for [SUMBT+LaRL: Effective Multi-Domain End-to-End Neural Task-Oriented Dialog System](https://ieeexplore.ieee.org/document/9514885),

+Hwaran Lee, Seokhwan Jo, Hyungjun Kim, Sangkeun Jung, and Tae-Yoon Kim,

+IEEE Access, 2021

 ## Installation

 This code is implemented upon [ConvLab][1].
 Specifically, it requires Python 3.6, CUDA 10.1, PyTorch 1.0+, and HuggingFace 0.6.1.

 For convenience, Build and Run the [Dockerfile](Dockerfile) to get the environment for this implementation.

 Note that when you run the docker file, mount this repository to access the data and codes.

 ## Data preprocessing